Laparoscopic Gall Bladder Stone Surgery

 Benefits:

-• Quick recovery (usually within a week)
+• Quick recovery (within a week)

 • Minimal scarring